scipp/scipp/doc/type-erased-prototype.md

 - View or similar to support histogram access to `EventList` with on-the-fly binning.
   - Based on `Data::Events` (or `Data::EventList`?).
-  - Returns a histogram return by value, same type as normal histogram (in case option (i.) is chosen for a histogram implementation it will never referencing data in `Dataset`)!
+  - Returns a histogram by value, same type as normal histogram (in case option (i.) is chosen for a histogram implementation it will never referencing data in `Dataset`)!
   - Tag name?
     - `Data::HistogramView`.
     - `Histogram<Data::Events>`, following the same pattern as `Bin<Coord::Tof>`.